-Local Deaf history is just as important as national deaf history.
-Milton Keynes deaf history is slightly different to other towns and cities in that Milton Keynes is a ‘new town’ (and now officially a city) so the roots of the deaf community stem from people coming together from across the UK to form a community.
+The history of the Milton Keynes Deaf Community is slightly different from that of other towns and cities, as Milton Keynes is a ‘new town’ (and is now officially a city).
+Therefore, the roots of the deaf community stem from people coming together from across the UK to form a community, rather than from growing up in the same area or going to a local Deaf school

-Most established towns have a deaf community.
+Most established towns and cities have a Deaf community.
 During industrialisation, many communities developed around deaf schools.
-Milton Keynes is unique in that respect as MK is a collection of towns and villages that is now a unitary authority with no official deaf school.
+Milton Keynes is unique in that respect, as MK is a collection of towns and villages that is now a unitary authority with no official Deaf school.

-All schools in Mk are mainstream schools with some having a specialist deaf unit attached.
-Unfortunately, education has focussed on the oral method rather than supporting BSL and Deaf Culture.
-Despite repeated efforts to fight for recognition of Deaf Culture, public bodies remain focussed on speech and cochlear implants for deaf children.
-Like all towns and cities, the local community are unable to share their knowledge, skills and culture to future generations.
+All schools in MK are mainstream schools with some having a specialist deaf unit attached.
+Historically, education focused on the ‘oral method’ (i.e., learning to speak and use hearing aids) rather than supporting BSL and Deaf Culture.
+Despite repeated efforts to fight for recognition of Deaf Culture, public bodies remain focused on speech and cochlear implants for deaf children.
+This impacts the local Deaf Community as deaf children miss out on Deaf culture.
+The community is also unable to share its knowledge, skills and culture with future generations.

-The community had support from Milton Keynes Council to set up the first Deaf Club around 1997.
+This was one of the reasons why the community came together in 1997.
+At that time, the Deaf Community had support from Milton Keynes Council who helped the community to set up the first Deaf Club in Milton Keynes.

 The first Deaf Club in Milton Keynes